 It wasn't long before I had Bunny wearing plastic bags like a hat.
-My nickname for her now is "the Walmart Queen."
+My nickname for her was "the Walmart Queen."

 We still had some difficulty getting her to walk across bags on the arena floor (which is what gave rise to my suspicion that she had gotten a leg caught in one sometime in the past).
 I had started trying to coax Bunny into walking over some bags when I had to answer a phone call in the office.
-I asked my friend, Bill Prickett, to continue working with Bunny while I was gone.
+I asked my friend, the late Bill Prickett (1956-2016), to continue working with Bunny while I was gone.

 Now, you have to know something about Bill.
-He's a natural horseman.
-He has a quiet, gentle, yet firm and controlled demeanor that horses just naturally respond to.
-His results are so amazing that I've taken to calling him "the horse magician."
+He was a natural horseman.
+He had a quiet, gentle, yet firm and controlled demeanor that horses just naturally responded to.
+His results were so amazing that I called him "the horse magician."

 When I returned to the arena 15 or 20 minutes later, Bill not only had Bunny walking over those bags, he was riding her over them -- bareback!
 What a guy!

-Now, Bunny is one of our most reliable horses -- being worked for several sessions on ride nights and even carrying double when a back rider is required.
+Bunny became one of our most reliable horses -- being worked for several sessions on ride nights and even carrying double when a back rider was required.

 The moral of the story: Even a very skittish horse can be brought around with patience and sound training methods.
 And remember, "A horse will tend to respond to you like you respond to it."